 Return to main Vanishing B.C. page Return to home page

-Along the tracks in the Canadian Pacific railyards in Vernon stands the old section house--the actual address is 3901 30th Street.
-I recall being prompted to paint it in 1993 by the fact that the local branch of the Royal Canadian Legion wanted to build on the site and hearing that they were having some problems with the development as they couldn't provide enough parking spaces.
+Painted in 1993, written in 2003: Along the tracks in the Canadian Pacific railyards in Vernon stands the old section house – the actual address is 3901 30th Street.
+I was prompted to paint it in 1993 by the fact that the local branch of the Royal Canadian Legion wanted to build on the site and hearing that they were having some problems with the development as they couldn't provide enough parking spaces.

 The CPR first reached Vernon and Okanagan Landing in the early 1890s under the name of the Shuswap & Okanagan Railway.